The Curricular Technology program (ctp)

 Yes.
 Digital textbooks, or ebooks, provide additional functions such search and annotation.
 They also are much less heavy to carry than traditional textbooks and often cost less.

 Yes.
-The CTI is designed to enhance the educational experience of every student, and having everyone access common software and services through a common device is an important part of the program.
-Collaboration through the use of a common device is a key element of the CTI.
+The CTP is designed to enhance the educational experience of every student, and having everyone access common software and services through a common device is an important part of the program.
+Collaboration through the use of a common device is a key element of the CTP.

 While students have access to the device, students will not own it.
 Therefore, we ask that students refrain from putting stickers or any other decoration on it.
 You can, however, personalize the desktop and load on applications.